stabla/soundColor/README.md

 First, I want to say to you to think about that's my first rep on git, and I want to improve myself, I accept any advice or critic.

+## How it work
+With Web Audio Api, I can get fft (fast fourier transform) and transform it into colors.

 ## Demo
 Live version available here : http://goo.gl/Ra24Cf